Festivals-App/timetablekit-ios/README.md

 * Section
     A number of locations which are grouped together by theme or motto.
 This can be anything, for a festival there could be one section for the stages and one for the food shops.

+Sections are identified by their index number within the timetable view, and locations are identified by their index number within a section.
+Event tiles are identified by their index number within the location.

 ### Limitations